 Data retention also permitted for copyright infringements

 The present proceedings concerned the legality of the actions of the French authority "Hadopi".
-Hadopi takes targeted action against copyright infringements on the internet.
-By decree, Hadopi is authorized to determine the identity of illegal file sharers via their IP address.
+Hadopi takes targeted action against copyright infringements on the Internet.
+By decree, Hadopi is authorized to trace the identity of illegal file sharers via the IP address to investigate.
 For the first two infringements, the illegal file sharers initially "only" receive a warning.
-Any further infringement can be prosecuted.
+Each further Infringement can be prosecuted under criminal law.

-After the four French civil rights organizations La Quadrature du Net (LQDN), Fédération des fournisseurs d'accès à Internet associatifs, Franciliens.net and French Data Network filed a lawsuit against the decree, the French state asked the ECJ whether this type of data retention is compatible with EU law.
+After the four French civil rights organizations La Quadrature du Net (LQDN), Fédération des fournisseurs d'accès à Internet associatifs, Franciliens.net and French Data Network brought an action against the decree, the French state asked the ECJ whether this kind of Data retention is compatible with Union law.

-According to the ECJ ruling, Member States may impose a general and indiscriminate obligation on internet access providers to retain IP addresses if they wish to prosecute criminal offenses.
+According to the ECJ ruling, Member States may impose an obligation on internet access providers to retain IP addresses generally and indiscriminately if they Criminal offenses want to pursue.

-"Moreover, if such access to IP addresses were not granted, there would be a real risk of systemic impunity for criminal offenses committed online or whose commission or preparation is facilitated by the characteristics of the Internet," the judges added in their decision.
+"If such access to IP addresses were not granted, there would be a real risk of systemic impunity of Criminal offensesthat are committed online or whose commission or preparation is facilitated by the characteristics of the Internet," the judges added in their decision.

 However, the ECJ restricts: such storage must not allow precise conclusions to be drawn about the private life of the person concerned.
 To ensure this, national regulations must provide for the separation of different categories of personal data.
 Internet access providers must therefore only be able to find out the identity of the suspect from the stored data record - even after this ruling, no more is permitted.